ericPantarotto/react_ultimateCourse/_notes/notes.md

 #### Environment variables

-`.env.local` file at the root of the project and retreived with syntax: `process.env.SUPABASE_URL`
+`.env.local` file at the root of the project and retrieved with syntax: `process.env.SUPABASE_URL`

 So one key thing, is that by default, environment variables will not leak to the browser.
 So they're only really available inside this environment where the application is running, on the server basically.